-The writer Mare Kandre’s Deliria from 1992 sang prophetically, however, no greater response to her civilisation critique could be sighted.
+The writer Mare Kandre’s Deliria from 1992 sang prophetically, however, no greater response was sighted to her civilisation critique.

 The reviews of the translation of Joy Harjo’s A Map to the Next World (2000) from 2012 were, to no surprise, easily counted.

 Today, a few years later, things are, as we know, different.
 ‘Eco-poetry’, ‘climate poetry’, and analyses in which ‘animals’ appear are noted and rewarded.

-So then it is time to reflect a little upon the ways in which all our power marked discourses risk repressing the secluded word.
+So then it is time to somewhat reflect upon the ways in which all our power marked discourses risk repressing the secluded word.

 The new concepts for the old, the tendency to capitalize on obliviousness, the writing that suits an economic logic of constant demands for what appears to be new.

 The imitation of and the arrogance towards those who analysed and protested early and in time.